esluyter/ESTimeline/README.md

 ```
 - hit save when you're done to save the prepFunc and load it.

+### Making tracks:
+- press cmd-t to add a track after the one your mouse is currently over, or shift-cmd-T to add it before the current track
+- cmd-delete deletes a track
+- each track can contain any kind of clip in any combination
+- mute and solo tracks using the buttons on the left panel
+- click and drag in the left panel to rearrange tracks

 ### Synth Clips:
 - create a bunch of Synth clips (point the mouse where you want it and press shift-S, or use right click menu)
   - drag them around to move them
-  - drag their edges to resize them
+  - drag their edges to resize them (a red bar appears when you are within the resize zone)
   - option-drag to copy a clip
+  - double-click on a clip to edit it, e.g. change the frequency
+    - double-click on the grayed out `freq` parameter to activate it, then you can set it to any valid SuperCollider expression
+    - press save when you're done
   - if you play now by clicking to place the playhead and pressing space, you will hear they play the default synth
+    - press space again to stop playback
-- click in an empty area and drag to select all the Synth clips, right click, "clip actions > bulk edit synth defName", and set them to `'sin'`.
+- click in an empty area and drag to select all the Synth clips, right click, "clip actions > bulk edit synth defName"
+  - and set them to `'sin'`.
+  - play again and you hear they now all play your SynthDef
   - double-click in an empty area to remove selection

-  - play again and you hear this has happened
+### Scrolling and zooming:
+- use trackpad to scroll left and right or click and drag ruler at top
+- cmd-scroll to zoom in and out horizontally
+- opt-scroll to zoom in and out vertically (when there are more than one track)

 ### Envelopes for Synth parameters:
 - right click a Synth clip, "clip actions > add env for synth argument"
 - pick "freq" from the list and hit OK
+  - this will by default add a new track with an envelope clip on it that is the length of your Synth clip, with a unique name (starting from 'freq0'), and it will update the freq argument of the Synth clip to read from this envelope's bus

 ### Editing Envelopes:
-- cmd-scroll to zoom in and out
-  - scroll left and right or click and drag ruler at the top
 - cmd-e to enter envelope breakpoint editor mode
   - click and drag to move the breakpoints around or adjust curves,
   - shift-click to add breakpoints,
   - option-click to remove them
+- by default, these envelopes will map to the range of the parameter name .asSpec
   - to rescale, right click, clip actions > "set env range keeping breakpoint values"
 - hit cmd-e again to leave envelope breakpoint editor mode

-### To make this envelope affect all your Synths:
+### Bulk edit Synths -- To make this envelope affect all your Synths:
-- drag the edges of the envelope clip to resize it
+- drag the edges of the envelope clip to resize it, so that it covers the entire range of your Synth clips
-- click and drag to select all the Synth clips, right click, "clip actions > bulk edit synth arguments"
+- click and drag to select all the Synth clips
+- right click, "clip actions > bulk edit synth arguments"
-- assign the freq of all the clips to
+- assign the `freq` of all the clips to
 `\freq0`
 (or whatever the name of the envelope clip is)
 - you should see all their freqs change to `a4` -- this is the audio rate bus that the Env clip has created for you (you can override this behavior)
+- cmd-e to edit the breakpoints again
 - you should hear it is now controlling all the synths' pitches
+- make sure you've left breakpoint edit mode when you want to move clips around

-### Random panning:
+### Bulk edit Synths -- Random panning:
-- Select all your Synth clips, right click > clip actions > bulk edit synth arguments, and for `pan` put in `rrand(-1.0, 1.0)` and check the "hard coded" box
+- Select all your Synth clips
+- right click > clip actions > bulk edit synth arguments
+- for `pan` put in `rrand(-1.0, 1.0)` and check the "hard coded" box
   - this will generate a random hard-coded pan per clip. (if you want it to be newly random every time you play it, uncheck the box)

-### Reverb and environment variables:
+### Environment variables -- adding reverb:
 - add to your timeline prep func:
 ```
 SynthDef(\verb, { |out, verbbus, gate = 1, amp = 1|